Lü Long: Reign

 Lü Long, however, instead of correcting Lü Zuan's rule (which was considered violent and arbitrary), continued the violence by slaughtering many strong clans within his state for the purpose of showing his authority, and the people were further alienated.
 After hearing this, in summer 401, the Later Qin emperor Yao Xing sent his uncle Yao Shuode (姚碩德) to launch a major attack on Later Liang.
 The Later Qin army quickly reached Guzang and put it under siege.
 Many of the non-natives in Guzang planned a rebellion to give the city to Later Qin, but were discovered, and Lü Long slaughtered them, but with Yao Shuode's pressure, Lü Chao suggested nominal submission to Later Qin, which Lü Long agreed with, sending his nephews and some 50 clans to the Later Qin capital Chang'an as hostages to guarantee his faithfulness.
-Per Yao Shuode's recommendation, Yao Xing created him the Duke of Jiankang, although Lü Long continued to internally use the title of Heavenly Prince.
+Per Yao Shuode's recommendation, Yao Xing created him the Duke of Jiankang, although Lü Long continued to internally use the title of Heavenly King.
 Yao Shuode then withdrew.

 However, Lü Long continued to be under constant attack by both Southern Liang and Northern Liang, and just a few months after Yao Shuode's withdrawal Lü Chao suffered a major defeat at the hands of the Southern Liang general Tufa Rutan.
 Due to the wars, there was a severe famine, so much so that more than 100,000 people were starved.
 Every day, hundreds of the residents of Guzang pleaded to exit the city, even knowing that they would be captured to be slaves.
 Lü Long was angry at these behaviors, believing that this damaged his regime's image, and therefore executed these people.
 Lü Long tried to make peace with both Southern Liang and Northern Liang, and in 402 had a brief peace with both, even obtaining some famine relief from Northern Liang's prince Juqu Mengxun, but the peace did not last, nor did Later Qin military assistance stop the attacks.

 By 403, Lü Long was desperate.
 Meanwhile, Later Qin officials advised Yao Xing to take control of Later Liang territory directly, believing that if Lü Long somehow survived this crisis, he would no longer be a vassal.
 Yao Xing therefore summoned Lü Chao to Chang'an, intending to use his absence to force Lü Long to submit.
 When Lü Long received the order, he decided to end the state of siege altogether by offering his territory—now not much more than Guzang itself—to Later Qin.
 Yao Xing sent his general Qi Nan (齊難) with a large force to protect and escort Lü Long to Chang'an.
 Lü Long welcomed him and then, after saying farewell to Lü Guang's temple, left for Chang'an.
 Later Qin took over the city, and Later Liang was no more.